spiderpig1297/kfile-over-icmp/README.md

 # __kfile-over-icmp__

-> **Note**: This LKM was developed using linux kernel version *4.4.10* and *4.98.13*.
+> **Note**: this LKM was developed using linux kernel version *4.4.10* and *4.98.13*.
 Should you have problems compiling this module, please check for your kernel version first.

 _kfile-over-icmp_ is a loadable kernel module for stealth sending of files over ICMP communication.